 Philosophy tends to attract students who are committed to the life of the mind.
 Accordingly, most of our graduating majors eventually pursue further educational opportunities.
-We have graduated a total of 38 philosophy majors over the past 10 years.
-These majors have been accepted into and/or completed a total of 29 programs at the level of M.A. or above (including J.D.).
-What may be surprising to some, however, is the range of areas within which our majors find success.
-To give you a sense of their post-graduation educational accomplishments of our majors, consider the following:
+We have graduated a total of 51 philosophy majors over the past 12 years.
+Of our graduates: